 Creating this fast and effective system means pairing away the most time-consuming parts of the recruiting process without sacrificing quality.
 The best place to do this is in the phone screening interview phase.

 The best phone interview tips for recruiters include finding ways to automate scheduling and create a consistent interview process.
 Many recruiters sink three-quarters of their time into the interview process alone, and much of that time is dedicated to scheduling alone — 30 minutes to 2 hours per interview, according to Yello.

-For better and faster recruitment, many recruiters are turning to the one-way phone interview.
+For better and faster recruitment, many recruiters are turning to the virtual phone interview.
 They do more than just help recruiters create a consistent hiring process.
 They also mitigate bias and improve the overall candidate experience.

 Also known as on-demand interviews, these screening tools help recruiters decide who to move on to the next round of the hiring process.
 The interview begins with the recruiter recording themselves for their end of the interview.
 This recording is then sent out to candidates.
 Each of these candidates is then able to record their responses at a time of their convenience.

-With the benefits of one-way phone interviews in mind, it’s time to actually write out a script.
+With the benefits of virtual phone interviews in mind, it’s time to actually write out a script.
 This can seem like an intimidating task.
 However, regardless of the industry you’re recruiting for, there are some common phone interview questions that you can almost always rely on.
-Many of these have been tried and tested since phone interview screening began and still have a great effect as part of a one-way interview.
+Many of these have been tried and tested since phone interview screening began and still have a great effect as part of a virtual interview.

-And these are only a small selection of the questions that you can use in a one-way phone interview script.
+And these are only a small selection of the questions that you can use in a virtual phone interview script.
 When writing your own interview script, remember to avoid vague questions that may confuse the candidate.
 As such, be concise, use shorter questions, and leave plenty of room for the candidate to answer however they feel comfortable.